Wangaratta is quite possibly the perfect regional Australian holiday package.

 Wangaratta was established in 1848, although European settlement of the region can be traced back another ten years.

 The city’s prosperous early history as a grazing service centre (and gold rush hub following the discovery of gold at nearby Beechworth) is reflected in the facades of the period buildings around town.
-While you’re online obtaining your Bullawah Cultural Trail map, also download the Wangaratta Heritage Walk Map.
-It’s a handy guide to the city’s historic buildings, including the aforementioned library, the old Post Office, St Patrick’s Church, the Royal Victoria Hotel and the Pinsent Hotel.
+The Wangaratta Heritage Walk Map is a handy guide to the city’s historic buildings, including the aforementioned library, the old Post Office, St Patrick’s Church, the Royal Victoria Hotel and the Pinsent Hotel.
 They’re all within easy walking distance of each other.

 On Ford Street (just behind the Performing Arts Centre) you’ll discover a true historic gem — the old Fire Station, which is now the home of the Wangaratta Historical Society Museum.
 It’s worth a visit just to see the building itself, but the collection housed inside offers another intriguing opportunity to step back in time.
 The trick is gaining access.
 The museum is officially open only on Sunday afternoons, but there are volunteers there at other times.
 If the door is open, stick your head in and say hi.